hacksu/go-example/readme.md

 to a string with `string(...)` before we can add two strings.
 This holds with all conversions.
 Go will never assume a conversion between two types.
 We can also just pass it as another argument like `fmt.Println("Hello Person", person)`

+# Control

+Right now we have the tools to make a very nice program that does exactly one thing if we want to have it vary what it does we use things like for loops and if statements.

+Go only has one type of loop, the for loop so they've done a lot to make it flexible.

+The version that most closely matches what we're used to is something like `for i := 0; i < 100; i++`

+It basically looks like C++, but we don't put parenthese around everything.
+We can easily use this to great 10 people instead of just one

+    for person := 0; person < 10; person++ {
+       fmt.Println("Hello Person", person)
+    }

+People who have already done programing were probably asking from the moment I started talking about how we're supposed to do while loops.
+It's easy enough, we just leave the init and the step stages empty like `for is_more()` so the above could also be written as

+    person := 0
+    for person < 10{
+       fmt.Println("Hello Person", person)
+       person++
+    }

+If we don't give any arguments like `for {}` we get an infinite loop.

+If statements work the same way and interestingly we can also had pre statements.
+While I personally can't stand them switch statements also work exactly as expected though it is assumed each block ends in break.

+There is a one flow control statement in Go, however, that may be more confusing for someone coming from C++ `defer` specifies that a function listed should be executed at the end of the function.
+It's important for cleanup because it means if something goes wrong and the function needs to get exited early critically cleanup code will still get run.
+We're just going to use it for fun though so we can do

+    func main() {
+   	  defer fmt.Println("two")
+   	  fmt.Println("one")
+    }

+and it will get printed in the right order.